damarindra/unreal/docs/programming/cpp/delegate.md

-There is 2 type of delegate.
+Delegate in Unreal has 2 major type (in cpp, has so many variant such as MULTICAST, EVENT, so on).
 If you want to implement just for the blueprint version, you can create simple method.
 Otherwise, you can use real delegate

-## Simple, use method
+## Simple, using a method/function

 ```cpp
 // header file